microsoft/cobalt/docs/3_NEW_TEMPLATE.md

 1. > QUESTION: **"Which portion of my planned infrastructure do I want to roll-up into a re-usable module?"**

-    **ANSWER:** Currently, most Cobalt Modules are scoped to a small group of closely related resources.
-In other words, modules encapsulate a configuration that targets a providers very specific set of cloud service products.
-The Walkthrough Module we are creating will follow this pattern as it will be scoped to an Azure Function.
+    **ANSWER:** Currently, Cobalt Modules are scoped to a small group of closely related resources.
+They encapsulate a desirable configuration for a cloud providers very specific set of cloud service products.
+We will be creating a walkthrough module that follows this pattern.
+It will be scoped to an Azure Function.

-1. > QUESTION: **"Does Cobalt have existing re-usuable modules configured for any portion of my planned infrastructure?"**
+1. > QUESTION: **"Does Cobalt currently have re-usuable modules configured for any portion of my planned infrastructure?"**

     **ANSWER:** At the time of this walkthrough, there's a reusable Cobalt Module for an Azure App Service Plan, so you will use this to build part of your Azure Walkthrough *CIT*.
 However, for demonstration purposes we also will need to build one from scratch.
 Let's start by designing and building one!